ayahariri/Reading-Notes/README.md

 ## The Do's and Don't

-There are certain criterias that will help or harm you in trying to adapt the growth mindest; such as
+There are certain criteria that will help or harm you in trying to adapt the growth mindset; such as

 Don't | Do's
 ------|--------